RIKEN-RCCS/lens3/doc/design.md

         --policy :: = writeonly / readonly / readwrite

-      --For all buckets, set the policy by referring to the Storage Zone Table (main).
+      --For all buckets, set the policy by referring to the Storage Pool Table (main).
-        --Create a bucket list from the Storage Zone Table (main), sort --Create an existing bucket list, sort
+        --Create a bucket list from the Storage Pool Table (main), sort --Create an existing bucket list, sort
           `mc ls`
         --zip (bucket list, existing bucket list)